AndreaGonzato/WeatherStation/README.md

 Open the file Code/Code.ino using Arduino IDE, compile and upload on your Arduino then connect all the components like the following schema.

 Then to controll the weather station/clock you have three buttons and they work like almost every watch.
-In my schema the leftmost one is the SET button, in the middle ther is the MINUS one and further to the right there is the PLUS one.
+In my schema the leftmost one is the SET button, in the middle there is the MINUS one and further to the right there is the PLUS one.
 To scroll through the menus you can press both of them PLUS or MINUS.
 For setting a particular activity you need to do a long click on the SET button and to deactivate the alarm just press the button SET in the alarm menù.